siamakrp/CQmvc/README.md

 These examples is proved inside the source code in the App folder.

-First of all we create the Test Controller inside Control folder of App directory.
+a) First of all we create the Test Controller inside Control folder of App directory.

 App/Control/Test.php

     class Test extends Ctrl {

 	public function index() {